Flask-OIDC

 Using this library is very simple: you can use user_loggedin to determine whether a user is currently logged in using OpenID Connect.

-If the user is logged in, you an use user_getfield() and user_getinfo() to get information about the currently logged in user.
+If the user is logged in, you can use session["oidc_auth_profile"] to get information about the currently logged in user.

 Example